 The Memorial Stadium

-Bristol Rovers Football Club will be showing England's games on their Fanzone screen as well as in Thatchers Bar, with all day Happy Hours running across the bars, and The Grill serving burgers and chips.
+Bristol Rovers Football Club will be showing England's games on their Fanzone screen as well as in Thatchers Bar, with all-day Happy Hours running across the bars, and The Grill serving burgers and chips.
 Doors will open earlier on Wednesday 17 June and Tuesday 23 June so that supporters can enjoy the earlier games at 6pm followed by live music on the Fanzone stage, with England's games kicking off at 9pm.
 No booking is required, but we recommend arriving early to secure a spot.

-The Independence Sports Bar
+The Independence Sports Bar, Ashton Gate Stadium

 There's no better place to watch the action than on the giant screen in Ashton Gate's sports bar, the location of the famous 'bar goes wild' meme.
 They're hosting special screening parties for the England games, with £7 tickets including a drink, which can be your choose of a pint, soft drink or pre-mixed spirit and mixer.
 You can also order from the 'Loaded' food menu during games, and listen to DJs in the pre-match build-up.
 18+ only.
 Book tickets